nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 *Hi!
 I'm [Geoff Hing](https://twitter.com/geoffhing), a news applications developer who was filling in for [Juan Elosua](https://twitter.com/jjelosua) while he was on family leave welcoming his child into the world.
 [Matthew Zhang](https://twitter.com/_mazhang) started as the team's intern around the same time, and as we wrap up our time out NPR, we're also adding a few notes about how we've set up our development environments.
 This guide helps you get a solid Python environment set up, which we use for daily graphics, data analysis and application development.*

-*[David Eads](http://twitter.com/eads), [Livia Labate](http://twitter.com/livlab), [Tyler Fisher](http://twitter.com/tylrfishr), [Shelly Tan](http://twitter.com/Tan_Shelly), [Helga Salinas](http://twitter.com/Helga_Salinas) and [Juan Elosua](https://twitter.com/jjelosua) have also contributed to this post.*
+*[David Eads](http://twitter.com/eads), [Livia Labate](http://twitter.com/livlab), [Tyler Fisher](http://twitter.com/tylrfishr), [Shelly Tan](http://twitter.com/Tan_Shelly), [Helga Salinas](http://twitter.com/Helga_Salinas), [Juan Elosua](https://twitter.com/jjelosua) and [Miles Watkins](https://github.com/mileswwatkins) have also contributed to this post.*

 I joined the News Apps team a week ago in their shiny new DC offices, and in-between eating awesome food and Tiny Desk concerts, we've been documenting the best way to get other journalists setup to build news apps like the pros.

-The following steps will help you convert your laptop to hacktop, assuming you're working on a new Mac with OS X 10.12, or Sierra, installed.
+The following steps will help you convert your laptop to hacktop, assuming you're working on a new Mac with macOS 10.12, or Sierra, installed.
 Each Mac operating system is a little different, so we're starting from scratch with the latest OS.

 ## Chapter 0: Prerequisites